A. Choice of Plan

 Q: I suffer from medical and physical conditions.
-Can I claim for medical, hospitalisation and other related expense if I need treatment while on my trip?
+Can I claim for medical/hospital and other related expense if I need treatment while on my trip?

 Q: Can I continue my medical treatment for injury sustained overseas, after my return to Singapore?

 Yes.
-You have a maximum of 30 days to continue treatment in Singapore up to limit of the benefit under each Plan type.
+You have a maximum of thirty (30) days to continue treatment in Singapore up to the benefit limit under each Plan type.

 Q: If I was ill overseas but did not seek medical treatment, can I do so upon my return to Singapore?

-Yes, but you must seek treatment in Singapore within two days upon returning to Singapore.
-You have a maximum of thirty 30 days to continue treatment in Singapore up to the limit of the benefit under each Plan type.
+Yes but you must seek treatment in Singapore within 2 days of return to Singapore.
+You have a maximum of thirty (30) days to continue treatment in Singapore up to the limit of the benefit under each Plan type.

 Q: Are dental expenses covered?

-Accidental dental expenses are covered.
-This means dental treatment incurred to restore sound and natural teeth following an Accident.
+Accidental dental expenses are covered as long as the dental treatment is necessarily incurred to restore sound and natural teeth following an Accident.

 Q: I am pregnant, am I covered overseas for any pregnancy-related matters?

-The policy will reimburse you for Medical Expenses incurred whilst overseas for pregnancy-related sickness subject to policy terms and conditions.
+The policy will reimburse you for Medical Expenses which are necessarily incurred whilst Overseas for pregnancy-related sickness subject to certain policy exclusions. .

 Q: What is covered under Hospital Visitation?

-If you are hospitalized overseas for more than five consecutive days due to an injury or sickness sustained whilst overseas and medical evacuation is deemed inappropriate, AIG will pay the reasonable travel and hotel accommodation expenses incurred by one relative or friend departing from Singapore to visit and stay with you for the duration of your hospital confinement.
-Terms and conditions apply.
+If You are hospitalized overseas for more than 5 consecutive days due to an Injury or Sickness sustained whilst Overseas and medical evacuation is not judged appropriate, and no adult family member is with You, We will pay the reasonable travel and hotel accommodation expenses incurred by one relative or friend departing from Singapore to visit and stay with you for the duration of your hospital confinement.

 Q: How can I claim for Emergency Telephone Charges?